 (11ak)The MSDU format parameter indicates whether the supplied MSDU is in EPD or LPD format.

+The radio environment request vector contains information that allows higher layer entities to control the format, encoding, and MPDU handling for TGbd transmission.
+This parameter shall be present when dot11NVGActivated is TRUE and absent otherwise.

-FooChanges to clause 5.2.4.2
+Changes to clause 5.2.4.2

 The parameters of the primitive are as follows: